 About The Cathodes

-Dave and Dan at The Spinning Top, 2023 The Cathodes are a four-piece band from the Tameside area of Manchester in the United Kingdom.
+The Cathodes are a four-piece synth-pop band from the Tameside area of Manchester in the United Kingdom.
 The band are influenced by the melodies and sounds from the 80s with a small dash of the 60s thrown in.
 Although a relatively new band, all members have extensive past experience playing both live and recording.

 Background